FabGonzalezV/todo-list/README.md

 # Technologies

 In this project I use react.js, Bootstrap, and HTML, although in a simple way because it's a simple project, it not has a complexity.
 Also, I used the configuration predefined by create-react-app, but it's not important.

+Finally, I deployed the app on firebase